JeffDownie/aws-ecs-autoscaler/README.md

 Note that the autoscaling actions do require access to all resources, and cannot be limited to just your autoscaling group - this is a limitation of [AWS autoscaling groups](http://docs.aws.amazon.com/autoscaling/latest/userguide/IAM.html#AutoScaling_ARN_Format)

-## Optional environment variables:
+## Optional environment variables and their defaults:
-`DRY_RUN=true` - Causes the container to not actually run any changes, just print to stdout what it would do.
+`DRY_RUN=false` - When true, causes the container to not actually run any changes, just print to stdout what it would do.
+Default is false.
+`INTERVAL=20000` - The interval that the container checks for changes to the cluster, in milliseconds.
+Default is 20000.